Use Azure Site Recovery to orchestrate protection for virtual machines on on-premises Hyper-V host servers located in VMM clouds. You can configure:

 - Azure account—You'll need an Azure account.
 If you don't have one, see Azure free trial.
 Get pricing information at Azure Site Recovery Manager Pricing Details.

-- VMM server—At least one VMM server running on System Center 2012 SP1 or System Center 2012 R2.
+- VMM server—You'll need at least one VMM server running on System Center 2012 SP1 or System Center 2012 R2.

-- VMM clouds—At least one cloud on the source VMM server you want to protect, and one cloud on the target VMM server.
-If you're running one VMM server it'll need two clouds configured.
+- VMM clouds—You should have at least one cloud on the source VMM server you want to protect, and one on the target VMM server.
+If you're running one VMM server it'll need two clouds.
 The primary cloud you want to protect must contain the following:

 - One or more VMM host groups